← Back to Blog

 What Is Vestibular Rehabilitation?

-Although many people have never heard of it, vestibular rehabilitation is well established in the research.
+Although many people have never heard of it, vestibular rehabilitation is well established in research.
 It’s commonly used after concussion, inner ear disorders, and certain neck-related injuries.
-Some high level athletes even incorporate vestibular training to enhance performance.
-Think faster reaction times, better motion tolerance, or better hand-eye coordination.
-For most climbers however, vestibular therapy is usually most relevant in the context of an injury.
+Some high-level athletes even incorporate vestibular training to enhance performance — faster reaction times, better motion tolerance, better hand-eye coordination.

 Concussion and Head Injury

 Concussions and head injuries are more common in climbing than many people realize, even when helmets are worn.
-Helmets are designed to prevent skull fractures and serious blunt trauma, but they do not reliably prevent concussions.
-A concussion occurs due to rapid acceleration and deceleration of the head and neck, which helmets have limited effect on.
+Helmets are designed to prevent skull fractures and serious blunt trauma, but they do not reliably prevent concussions — which occur due to rapid acceleration and deceleration of the head and neck.

 Common concussion symptoms include: